 1992: Akio Yamamoto is Named President and CEO of the Company.

-1995: Toshio Kojima is Named President and CEO of the Company.
+1994: Telehouse North becomes the home of the London Internet Exchange.
+1995: Toshio Kojima is Named President and CEO of Telehouse America.

-1997: Broadway Center (25 Broadway, NYC) becomes operational.
-Yasuhiro Shintani Becomes President and CEO of the Company.
+1997: -Broadway Center (25 Broadway, NYC) becomes operational.-Yasuhiro Shintani becomes President and CEO of Telehouse America.

-2000: LAIIX becomes operational in L.A.
-Center; Broadway Center is expanded.
+2000: -LAIIX becomes operational in L.A.
+Center; Broadway Center is expanded. -Telehouse expands in Asia in Hong Kong and Seoul, Korea.

 2001: Internet Protocol version 6 (IPv6) peering offered at Broadway and L.A.
 Centers.